pi0/tslite/README.md

 Typescript package ships with `~3.8M` of localized translation files for error messages which are usually not used.
 TSLite removed them.

-### Typescript Nightly

-[@jakebailey](https://github.com/jakebailey) recently worked on [microsoft/TypeScript#55273](https://github.com/microsoft/TypeScript/pull/55273) to merge `tsserverlibrary.js` and `typescript.js` and removing a huge amount of duplicate codes.
-This change will be available as of [early 5.3](https://github.com/microsoft/TypeScript/issues/27891#issuecomment-1676580727).
-I wasn't patient enough and made this redist based on this improvement to see the difference.
-(It reduced minified lib size from `~17MB` to `~14MB`)

 ### More Ideas?

 I am thinking about more possible ideas to make typescript lib even smaller.
 For instance, we can lazily import compiler bits from the network on demand and cache them in a global user file being shared across projects.
 Ideas and PRs are more than welcome!!